IbrahimAlsaudi/IbrahimAlsaudi/README.md

 ### About Me

-Junior Android Developer based in Cairo, Egypt.
+Junior Android Developer based in Giza, Egypt.
 I build offline-first Android apps with clean architecture, reactive data pipelines, and polished Material Design 3 UIs.

-I completed **Android Basics with Compose** by Google and have since built two production-quality projects independently — focusing on understanding the *why* behind every tool, not just the *how*.
+I completed **Android Basics with Compose** by Google and have since built two projects — focusing on understanding the *why* behind every tool, not just the *how*.

 Currently open to **junior Android positions** in Egypt and remote.